philipdarke/torchtime/docs/source/tutorials/unequal_length.md

         106, 118, 138,  74])
 ```

-Sequences are padded with `NaNs` to the length of the longest sequence if the data set is of irregular length.
+Sequences are padded with `NaNs` to the length of the longest sequence in order to form a tensor.
 For example, the first sequence in CharacterTrajectories:

 ```python
 from torch.utils.data import DataLoader